All Episodes

 But it was also Apple computer.

-So by putting the first one out there, they they created a market, amazingly, against all odds, and then they could work on it every year, and then it could become an amazing, an amazing piece of technology.
+So by putting the first one out there, they created a market, amazingly, against all odds, and then they could work on it every year, and then it could become an amazing, an amazing piece of technology.

-Implement the flawed version, and that's the fastest way you get it fixed by you know raising his visibility.
+So it's not that unusual for a private entity to do what Obama did, implement the flawed version, and that's the fastest way you get it fixed by raising its visibility.

-So but it didn't work, it didn't work.
+So, but it didn't work.

 The government is not capable of doing what Apple is capable of doing, which is fast to fixing things that are broken.